The Coffee Trail Ride - Colombia

 Saddles: comfortable Colombian trail saddles

-Guides: professional and multilingual guides – Tripleader: Paul or Simón Vergara from Entre Orejas and Chalas.
+Guides: professional and multilingual guides – Tripleader: Paul, Simon or Chalas. (see who is who) from Entre Orejas.

 Comfort: clean and comfortable ranch & hotel rooms.(single participants of the same sex share rooms.
 2, 3, 4 bedded farm rooms).